jcornford/jcornford.github.io/_posts/2017-03-06-ruminating on the ridge.md

 identity matrix to our dataset, we are forcing the columns to be more independent of each other, to contain different information.
 In cases of singular
 $X$ matrices, with true linear dependence between columns, $X^TX$ cannot be inverted.
 By adding $\lambda I$, this collinearity will immediately disappear and the matrix will become invertible.
 For non-singular, but under-determined matrices, adding the ridge penalty will improve the numerical conditioning of $X^TX$'s inversion, improving the stability of $\beta$'s estimation.

-Note this "information" that we are adding certainly has no bearing on the relationship between $y$ and $X\beta$ though! - we are shrinking the size of all of the $\beta$'s to zero.
+Note the "information" that we are adding by appending the extra dataset may make us less able to determine the true relationship between $y$ and $X$!
+We are assuming that the sizes of the elements of
+ $\beta$ should be small, and explicitly shrinking the size of all of the $\beta$'s towards zero.
+As a consequence of this shrinking, regularisation techniques, such as adding the ridge penalty, are referred to by the literature as *shrinkage* methods.

 *Do we go through geometric interpretation?*